 Relationship mapping: Another advanced feature is the ability to analyse contacts within a relationship map to understand lines of political influence to determine where champions and blockers exist.

-3. Why you need an address book app
+Why you need a third party address book app

 For the average consumer, the native address book app is likely to be sufficient.
 However, for the business user they fall short in a quite a few ways.

 Address book apps are better for managing business contacts.
 Business contacts are very different to personal contacts.
-Business contacts have intrinsic value, they are much like players within a game.
-You need to be able to identify which team (Organisation) they belong to.
-You need to know their position (Job Title) in order to understand what that individual’s purpose is, how they can help you and their level of seniority within their role.
-Values go beyond simple hierarchy.
+Business contacts have intrinsic value, to a sales person they are essentially players within a game.
+You need to be able to quickly identify which team (or organisation) they belong to and you need to know their position on the pitch (Job Title).
+Value often goes beyond simple hierarchy.
 Influence is equally important to understand.

-A third party address book can let you view, search and interact with your contacts within the context of a value grouping such as Company, Job Title and Stakeholder Role.
-Some address book apps enable this through filtered lists, and more advanced apps organise contacts into charts and contact data into visualisations.
-The ability to assign attributes such as decision-maker and budget holder let you identify clear roles to target now or in the future.
+A third party address book apps can let you view, search and interact with contacts within the context of a ‘value grouping’ such as Company, Job Title and Stakeholder Role.
+Some address book apps enable this through filtered lists, and more advanced apps organise contacts into charts and data into visualisations.
+The ability to assign attributes such as Economic Buyer and Champion let you identify clear roles to target now or in the future.
 Being able to create strategic notes on your contacts, helps you remember unique facts and anecdotes you can call upon in future engagements.
 Business address book apps let you gain repeat value from your contacts.

 2. Avoid data loss